kubernetes/examples/staging/kos/README.md

 notifications for API objects starting at a given *resource version* (typically representing the state of `etcd` corresponding to a previous *LIST* result).
-Notifications delivered through a *WATCH* are applied to Informers caches in order, while the results of a *LIST* are not.
+Notifications delivered through a *WATCH* are applied to Informers caches in resource version order, while the results of a *LIST* are not.
 Thus, if while validating *X* and *Y* *V2*'s Informer cache is being populated through a *LIST*, *Y* might appear in its Informer cache before *X* even if it's the newest.
 On the other hand, results for live lists against the API server are populated from `etcd`: if *Y* already exists, there's the guarantee that *X* is also in the results.
 Hence, using live lists instead of cache-based ones prevents the race condition described above.

 ## The IPAM Controller